openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/ORA_Staff_Grading.rst

 Staff Grading for Open Response Assignments
 ###########################################

-The new Open Response Assessment (ORA) staff grading experience is designed to enable more efficient and fully-featured grading workflows.
-With the new ORA staff grading experience, staff can now easily:
+Staff grading for Open Response Assessments (ORAs) now exists as a separate app to enable more efficient and fully-featured grading workflows.
+Within this ORA staff grading app, staff can easily:

 * View the state of all submissions for an ORA
 * Select individual/batch submissions to review